Lane Thomas Player Props: Nationals vs. Mets

 Lane Thomas At The Plate

-- Thomas has an OPS of .812, fueled by an OBP of .335 and a team-best slugging percentage of .477 this season.
+- Thomas leads Washington with a slugging percentage of .474, fueled by 44 extra-base hits.

-- Among qualified batters in MLB action, his batting average ranks 16th, his on-base percentage ranks 62nd, and he is 36th in the league in slugging.
+- Among the qualified hitters in MLB action, his batting average ranks 17th, his on-base percentage ranks 65th, and he is 41st in the league in slugging.

-- In 39 games this season (37.9%), Thomas has picked up an RBI, and in 12 of those games (11.7%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- Thomas has driven in a run in 40 games this season (38.5%), including 12 games with more than one RBI (11.5%).
+He has also driven home three or more of his team's runs in three contests.

+- In 56 of 104 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.